TACC/benchpro/README.md

 ```
 benchtool --installed
 ```
-By default `dry_run=True` in `settings.cfg` so the build script was created but not submitted to the scheduler.
+By default `dry_run=True` in `settings.ini` so the build script was created but not submitted to the scheduler.
 You could submit the job manually, or

 6 Remove the dry_run build: